-New York is pretty amazing all year round, but there’s one time in particular that you have to experience at least once: the winter holiday season.
+New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

-Whatever you celebrate, if you’re into spectacular lights, cinnamon cocktails and DIY decor, you’ll find something to do in this veritable smorgasbord of metropolitan festivity.
+Whatever you celebrate, if you’re into spectacular lights, candy cane cocktails, and gasp-inducing performances, you’ll find something to do in this veritable smorgasbord of metropolitan festivity.

 Note: This list will be added to as the season progresses!
 Got a tip?
 Comment below or email me!